simon-weber/simon-weber.github.com/_posts/2013-06-05-chrome-extension-hacks.md

 <p class="meta">June 5 2013</p>

-I just shipped my first Hacker School project: a Chrome extension that scratches a personal itch.
+I just shipped my first Recurse Center project: a Chrome extension that scratches a personal itch.
 I use [turntable.fm](http://turntable.fm) every now and then, which lets me dj music with friends.
 There, I can search for a song, and if someone has previously uploaded it, queue it up for everyone to hear.
 If turntable doesn't have a song, I can upload a file from my computer.